 - I added a touch of chilli to the one batch, and… you guessed it…freaking amazing!
 (Seeing a trend here?)

-- Plain yoghurt would work a treat instead of sour cream.
+- Plain yoghurt or cream would work a treat instead of sour cream.

 - Goes well with a glass of wine, fresh crusty bread smothered in butter, and even better with great company!